-Guide to the National Council of Architectural Registration Boards (NCARB)
+Who are National Council of Architectural Registration Boards?

 The National Council of Architectural Registration Boards mission is to protect public health, safety, and welfare by leading the development and regulation of the architectural practice through the creation, recommendation, and application of standards for licensing and credentialing architects.